 If allantoin doesn’t dissolve completely, you certainly will feel it in your finished lotions/creams! (ouch!)

 TIP: To cut down on heat time, use aluminum bowls to heat ingredients quicker than glass or ceramic bowls.
 Make sure the ingredients you’re heating can be used with metal.

 Some instructions say to add it after the emulsion has formed.
-I don’t do that simply because I want to ensure it is full dissolved.
+I don’t do that simply because I want to ensure it is fully dissolved.
 As mentioned above, I don’t have to have the ingredients over heat for a long period of time, which allows me to use it during the heating phase.

-It has a green “0” score in EWG’s Skin Deep cosmetics database partly because its nontoxic and is not suspected to be an environmental toxin or bioaccumulative.
+As of this writing, it has a green “0” score in EWG’s Skin Deep cosmetics database partly because its nontoxic and is not suspected to be an environmental toxin or bioaccumulative.

 For example, All Terrain’s Aloe Gel Skin Relief, which is a skin protectant and used to treat chapped/cracked skin, has Allantoin at 0.5%.

 Enzymatic Therapy Cold Sore Relief, which treats fever blisters and cold sores, has Allantoin at 1%.
 (By the way, that product also uses Lemon Balm, one of my fav teas for concoctions!)